anav5704/nginx-load-balancer/README.md

 ### Configure Nginx

-Next, you need to replace the default `nginx.conf` on your machine with the one provided in this repo.
+Next, you need to replace the default `nginx.conf` on your machine with the one provided in this [here](https://github.com/anav5704/learning-ansible/blob/main/config/nginx.conf).
 This file should be located at `C:/nginx/conf/nginx.conf` on Windows and `/etc/nginx/nginx.conf` on MacOS.

 Then, start up Nginx on Windows using: